bxparks/rpn83p/USER_GUIDE.md

 is unused in our RPN system, and because it is located close to the `ENTER` key.
 The Show mode reverts back to the normal display mode when *any* key is pressed (exception `OFF` and `QUIT`).
-Unlike the HP-42S which automatically reverts back to the normal mode after a 2-3 second delay, the TI calculator must wait for keyboard event from the user.
+Unlike the HP-42S which automatically reverts back to the normal mode after a 2-3 second delay, the TI calculator must wait for a keyboard event from the user.

 Normally, the Show mode displays all 14 digits of the internal floating point format of the `X` register in scientific notation.
-For example, `sqrt(2)` is displayed with 10 significant digits as `1.414213562` in normal mode, but in Show mode it looks like this:
+For example, `sqrt(2)` is normally displayed with 10 significant digits as `1.414213562`, but in Show mode it looks like this:

 ![RPN83P SHOW Floating](docs/rpn83p-show-mode-floating.png)